Tenza/configurations/ArchLinux Installation/2 - Base System Configuration.md

 #### (1) Configure hardware clock for UTC

-By default linux uses UTC, so we should instal NTP to sync the time online.
+By default linux uses UTC, so a NTP deamon is required to sync the time online.

 <pre>
 pacman -S ntp